ballerina-platform/ballerina-distribution/examples/persist-filtering/persist_filtering.md

 #### Use the generated client API

 Using the generated client API, we can retrieve all records from the datastore.
-The `get` resource function returns a stream of records.
+The `get` resource method returns a stream of records.
 We can iterate through the stream and print the records.

 ::: code persist_filtering.bal :::